matpompili/matpompili.github.io/content/publication/2022_qubit_teleportation_between_non_neighbouring_nodes_quantum_network/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - S. L. N. Hermans
+  - Sophie L. N. Hermans
   - admin
-  - H. K. C. Beukers
+  - Hans K. C. Beukers
-  - S. Baier
+  - Simon Baier
-  - J. Borregaard
+  - Johannes Borregaard
-  - R. Hanson
+  - Ronald Hanson

 # Author notes (optional)
 author_notes: